JUSTIN-BOLAND/adscriptor/res/api-scraper/README.md

 9. Wait until the site is loaded and the "Download Autocompletion Definitions" button appears.
     ![Wait for Definitions](docs/images/wait_for_definitions.png)
 10. Download the definitions by clicking on the button.
+11. Go back to the "Sources" tab in Developer Tools and remove the breakpoint from `tern.js` you set in step 5.
-11. Copy the json file you downloaded to `res/AdWordsApi.json` in the repository root.
+12. Copy the json file you downloaded in step 10 to `res/AdWordsApi.json` in the repository root.
-12. Done!
+13. Done!
 You successfully updated the Autocompletion for AdScriptor!<br />
     Now you just need to verify that there are no errors in the file by trying out the autocompletion in your browser.